Brakes/Braking and Road Safety

 The ability to brake safely is an important requirement for safe driving.
 Safe Braking is especially important for the most vulnerable road users such as pedestrians, cyclists and motorcyclists, as crash data shows these categories are all too often the victims of inattention by car, van, truck and bus drivers.

-Vehicle manufacturers are continuously striving to develop better braking systems and technology such as Autonomous Emergency Braking (AEB) in an effort to increase safety and reduce accidents.
+Vehicle manufacturers are continuously striving to develop better braking systems and technology such as Autonomous Emergency Braking (AEB) to increase safety and reduce accidents.

 What is a Brake?